-Welcome to the Department of Counseling & Human Services!
+Welcome to the Department of Counseling and Human Services!

 If you are looking for a dynamic, accredited counseling program with an award winning faculty that focuses on quality counselor training in Clinical Mental Health and School Counseling, our department is just what you're looking for.
-This program is accredited by the Council for Accreditations of Counseling & Related Educational Programs (CACREP).
+This program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 The mission of the Department of Counseling and Human Services is to provide excellence in professional preparation of graduate students in school and clinical mental health counseling.